Mbed-TLS/mbedtls/docs/architecture/psa-migration/strategy.md

 otherwise a new compile-time option might be needed.
-For dependencies in the PSA Crypto core, splitting `psa_crypto_init()` might be a topic (which might also help for dependencies outside the core), with likely questions about ordering (can we initialize drivers before the RNG or do some divers expect a working RNG?) and trying to avoid circular dependencies.
+For dependencies in the PSA Crypto core, splitting `psa_crypto_init()` might be a topic (which might also help for dependencies outside the core), with likely questions about ordering (can we initialize drivers before the RNG or do some drivers expect a working RNG?) and trying to avoid circular dependencies.

 **Strategy for step 2:**

 The most satisfying situation here is when we can just use the PSA Crypto API for information management as well.
-However sometimes it may not be convenient, for example in parts of the code that accept old-style identifier (such as `mbedtls_md_type_t`) in their API and can't assume PSA to be compiled in (such as `rsa.c`).
+However sometimes it may not be convenient, for example in parts of the code that accept old-style identifiers (such as `mbedtls_md_type_t`) in their API and can't assume PSA to be compiled in (such as `rsa.c`).